diarmidmackenzie/sdt-condensed/CET part 1.md

 Underlying this specific question was the more abstract question as to whether extrinsic and intrinsic motivation were simply additive, or had some more complex interrelation.

-Operant psychology, the dominant paradigm in psychology at the time, held that intrinsic and extrinsic motivation would be additive.
+Operant psychology, the dominant paradigm in psychology at the time, held that intrinsic and extrinsic motivation would be additive (i.e. extrinsic motivation and intrinsic motivation could be added together without impacting each other).

 In order to measure "intrinsic motivation" Deci developed the "free choice paradigm".
 The idea was to measure the amount of time that participants spend on an activity *after* some experimental intervention, when they are alone, free to choose what to do, and with no external incentives or evaluations.
 This time duration is interpreted as a measure of intrinsic motivation.